+So how do you write a thank you email for today’s job seeker?
 Below are some tried and true tips to go by (or meetings, calls, Skypes, etc.):

 - Be sure to leave with the interviewer’s business card (or email if a call or Skype) so you have all their contact information.

 - Be expressive, thoughtful and thorough.
-The thank you correspondence demonstrate that you have good manners and know to write a thank you letter.
+The thank you correspondence demonstrates that you have good manners and know how to write a thank you letter.
 Keep the tone positive and appreciative.
 Be genuine in your appreciation.
 Write your thank-you note from the heart.
 Everyone values authentic communications so rather than using an unexciting thank you letter template from the Internet, use your own words and feelings to compose your letter, show appreciation and connect with the interviewer.

 - BUT….
 Still be concise.
 You don’t want to write a novel.